 - Fridge Horror: The chairman of the MPAA is one of the most powerful people in America, and answers only to the heads of the studios that make up the Association.

-- There's also the brief but very intense compilation of film scenes where women are raped and/or beaten up, which Kevin Smith states that he finds more offensive then depictions of consensual sex.
+- There's also the brief but very intense compilation of film scenes where women are raped and/or beaten up, which Kevin Smith states that he finds more offensive than depictions of consensual sex.

-- Values Dissonance: European ratings tend to be more permissive about sex and more restrictive about violence than American ratings, but are given no specific examples.
+- European ratings tend to be more permissive about sex and more restrictive about violence than American ratings, but are given no specific examples.

 - Outside of America, classification boards are usually administered by the government.
-Anything that doesn't fit in with the rating systems cannot be shown unless it's educational or sport-related.
+Unrated films are effectively banned unless they're exempted; anything that doesn't fit in with the rating systems cannot be shown unless it's educational or sport-related.
 Incidentally, But I'm a Cheerleader got an M rating (equivalent to PG-13) in Australia, while American Beauty got an MA15+ (closer to the American R rating).

 - Though the MPAA promotes itself as a preferable alternative to government-mandated regulation/censorship of film, many believe MPAA ratings do carry the force of law.
 Imagine an unaccompanied small child trying to buy a ticket to an R or NC-17 film.
 Would any American theater allow this?
 The MPAA is a private organization with no law-enforcement authority.
 De jure, yes.
 De facto?

 - The irony is that thanks to law, movies given ratings by a government agency would be less restrictive, not more, since they would toss "moral" objections out the window.note

 YMMV / This Film Is Not Yet Rated